 Classification of your degree

 On successfully completing this undergraduate course, you'll be awarded the BSc (Honours) Mathematics and its Learning degree.
 You'll have the opportunity to attend a degree ceremony.

 The class of degree (first, upper second, lower second or third class honours) depends on your grades at Stages 2 and 3.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements, but it's very important you:

 - are well prepared to study mathematics at this level;

 - are a competent user of the English language – explained on our website;

-- have access to learners of mathematics working at Key Stages 2 to 4, during Stage 3 of this qualification.
+- have access to a learner or learners who will be pleasantly challenged by secondary school-level mathematics, during Stage 3 of this qualification.